 The NCEES only allows systems engineers with at least four years of approved work experience to sit for the exam.
 Many professionals move on to graduate school before or during this stint, but not all states require master’s degrees for PE licensure.

 Like the FE exam, the PE exam is offered in several engineering disciplines, including industrial and systems engineering.
 Unlike the FE, it requires at least four years of post-college work experience in one’s specific discipline.
-The PE Industrial and Systems is an 8-hour pen-and-pencil exam offered each April.
-Topics include: systems, definition, analysis, and design; facilities engineering and planning; work design; supply chain and logistics; and quality engineering.
+The PE Industrial and Systems is an 8.5-hour pen-and-pencil exam offered each April.
+Topics include systems, definition, analysis, and design; facilities engineering and planning; work design; operations engineering; and quality engineering.
 Exam fees vary by state.
-The NCEES reports that 80 percent of first-time industrial and systems test-takers passed the exam in 2017.
+The NCEES reports that 66 percent of first-time industrial and systems test-takers passed the exam in 2021.

 Professional certifications are voluntary credentials that validate a professional’s knowledge and skillset, whether general or with respect to a certain organization or program.
 According to the US Department of Labor’s CareerOneStop, the most in-demand systems engineering certification is the Certified Systems Engineering Professional from the International Council on Systems Engineering (INCOSE).
 Other organizations that offer professional certifications include: